An Inexact Halpern Iteration with Application to Distributionally Robust Optimization: Introduction

 The contributions of this paper can be summarized as follows.
 We extensively analyze the inexact variants of the classical Halpern fixed-point iterative scheme in both deterministic and stochastic scenarios.
 We show, in particular, that by selecting appropriate inexactness tolerances, the $ O(k^{-1}) $ convergence rate of the residue norm, i.e., $\norm{G(z^k)}$, remains true.
 We also provide the same convergence rate for $\norm{z^{k+1} - z^k}$ as a byproduct.
-When the mapping $G$ admits a finite-sum structure, by using an efficient ProbAbilistic Gradient Estimator (PAGE) as in \citep{cai2022stochastic,li2021page}, we show that the stochastic Halpern iteration has the same $O(k^{-1})$ convergence rate in expectation, under some mild conditions.
-We emphasize that our inexactness conditions relax the current state-of-the-art conditions used in the literature.
+When the mapping $G$ admits a finite-sum structure, by using an efficient ProbAbilistic Gradient Estimator (PAGE) as in \cite{cai2022stochastic,li2021page}, we show that the stochastic Halpern iteration has the same $O(k^{-1})$ convergence rate in expectation, under some mild conditions.
+We emphasize that our inexactness conditions relax the current state-of-the-art conditions used in the literature; See Table \ref{tab:halpern} for a comparison between several Halpern-type methods.
 Moreover, we demonstrate how one can apply the Halpern iteration and its variants for solving two important data-driven WDRO problems.
 In particular, we demonstrate that the proposed techniques can be applied to the associated monotone inclusion problem obtained from their convex-concave min-max optimization reformulations for the Wasserstein distributionally robust {learning with generalized linear models} and the WDRO problems with convex-concave loss functions.
-The {adaptation} of the Halpern iterations for solving WDRO problems is novel as it allows one {to evaluate} the underlying mapping (e.g., the projection mapping onto a closed convex set) inexactly which makes the proposed methods attractive. {Moreover, given the deep connection between the Halpern iteration and the Nesterov's acceleration scheme \citep{tran2022connection}, our results could offer more insights into the inexact and stochastic variants of Nesterov's acceleration scheme, thus inspiring their applicability in solving DRO problems.}
+The {adaptation} of the Halpern iterations for solving WDRO problems is novel as it allows one {to evaluate} the underlying mapping (e.g., the projection mapping onto a closed convex set) inexactly, which makes the proposed methods attractive.
+Moreover, given the deep connection between the Halpern iteration and the Nesterov's acceleration scheme \cite{tran2022connection}, our results could offer more insights into the inexact and stochastic variants of Nesterov's acceleration scheme, thus inspiring their applicability in solving DRO problems.
+Importantly, many existing WDRO algorithms are specifically designed for small-to-medium-scale problems with special loss functions that admit exact reformulations.
+In contrast, we show an inexact stochastic Halpern iteration that can solve general nonlinear convex-concave WDRO problems.